ramon0101alonso/Pewlett-Hackard-Analysis/README.md

 # Silver Tsunami Report

 ## Overview
-### In the coming up years there will be numerous amounts of employees that will be elgible for retirement.
-Those with titles of Senior Engineer and Senior Staff have the highest exit in Pewlett_Hackard.
-Managers will be the only employees with the lowest turn over.
+#### In the coming up years there will be numerous amounts of employees that will be elgible for retirement.
+A high number of senior staff will be retiring and therefore Pewlett-Hackard will need to fill these positions with the help of a mentorship program.
+This report was created using an ERD, SQL tables and queries.

-# Results: Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.
-- bullet 1
-- bullet 2
+## Silver Tsunami Results
+#### Two points to be taken away from the Pewlett_Hackard Silver Tsunami Report using data from 1952 -1955.
+- Senior Staff will have the highest retirement number.
+- Managers will have the lowest retirement number.

+#### By using an ERD, SQL queries and tables for staff born in the 1965 year, the report found two interesting points.
+- The Senior Staff will be the main group availavble for mentoring.
-- bullet 3
+- Tere

 Use images as support where needed.
 ![This is an image](https://github.com/ramon0101alonso/Pewlett-Hackard-Analysis/blob/main/Screen%20Shot%202022-08-03%20at%2011.54.47%20PM.png)